Zn10plays/discord-translator/README.md

-In guild chat saying /t (landFrom) (langTo) (*content*) will convert what ever the content is into English landFrom and langTo should be abbreviations for example English = en, russian = ru This uses the Google translate api and henceforth is limited to only 500000 characters per day
+In guild chat saying /t (landFrom) (langTo) (*content*) will convert what ever the content is into English landFrom and langTo should be abbreviations for example English = en, russian = ru This uses the Google translate api and therefore is limited to only 500000 characters per day

 ##
 *Warning* do not close chromium after running the app, if done soo this will cause the app to close